 - The applicant changes the address of residence without notifying the State Agency for Refugees and within 30 days does not indicate any objective reasons for doing that

 - The applicant refuses on three or more occasions to cooperate the staff of the State Agency for Refugees to clarify the circumstances related to his application;

 - The applicants withdraws his application for international protection;

 - Has been granted international protection in another EU Member State;

 - The applicants is granted asylum by the President of the Republic;

 - The applicants is issued a decision Article 67c, para.
 1, item 1, which allows his transfer to another EU Member State.

 Out of all inadmissibility grounds set out in the LAR and mirroring the recast Asylum Procedures Directive, Bulgaria applies solely the ground relating to Subsequent Applications.
-It provides the opportunity to consider them based on a preliminary examination whether new elements or findings have arisen or been presented by the applicant relating to his personal situation or country of origin.
-The admissibility assessment of subsequent applications differs in many aspect from the rules, deadlines and guarantees applicable when an inadmissibility decision is taken on the basis of the other admissibility grounds.
+It provides the opportunity to consider them based on a preliminary examination whether new elements or findings have arisen or been presented by the applicants relating to their personal situation or country of origin.
+The admissibility assessment of subsequent applications differs in many aspects from the rules, deadlines and guarantees applicable when an inadmissibility decision is taken on the basis of the other admissibility grounds.

-In 2020, 80 subsequent applications were dealt with in an admissibility procedure, of which 69 were declared inadmissible and 11 were granted access to further determination.
+In 2022, 87 applicants submitted subsequent asylum claim and were dealt with in an admissibility procedure.
+Of these, 48 (55%) were declared inadmissible and 29 (33%) were granted access to further determination.

 The same rules and guarantees apply as in the Regular Procedure: Personal Interview.